2018 Texas A&M–Commerce Lions football team

 The 2018 Texas A&M–Commerce Lions football team represented Texas A&M University–Commerce in the 2018 NCAA Division II football season.
 They were led by head coach Colby Carthel, who was in his sixth season at Texas A&M–Commerce.
 The Lions played their home games at Memorial Stadium and were members of the Lone Star Conference.

 The Lions finished the regular season with a record of 9–2 and second place in the conference.
 The team made the NCAA Division II playoffs, losing in the regional semifinal to Tarleton State.

-Previous season

-The 2017 team finished with an overall record of 14–1.
-The team won the 2017 Division II Championship Game and quarterback Luis Perez was awarded the Harlon Hill Trophy.
-This was the program's first Division II championship and second overall championship.
-The team's only loss was to instate rival Midwestern State.

 Schedule

-The schedule consisted of six home games and five away games in the regular season.
-The Lions hosted conference foes Texas A&M–Kingsville, Tarleton State, West Texas A&M, and Angelo State and traveled to Eastern New Mexico, Midwestern State, Western New Mexico, and Texas–Permian Basin.

-The Lions hosted non-conference foes Lock Haven from the Pennsylvania State Athletic Conference and Colorado State–Pueblo from the Great Plains Athletic Conference and traveled to William Jewell from the Great Lakes Valley Conference.